easy-software-ufal/catalog-test-smells/docs/source/Code related/In association with production code/index.rst

     Tests Require Too Much Intimate Knowledge Of The Code To Run The Telltale Heart
     The Ugly Mirror
+    Trying To Test The Untestable
-    Well, My Setup Works
+    Ui Tests Should Not Expose Interactions With Web Elements Well, My Setup Works